 Written by: Collin Kannenberg

-We are in the dog days of summer and not a day goes by where Wisconsinites are out appreciating the sun and warmth after another harsh winter.
+We are in the dog days of summer and not a day goes by where Wisconsinites are not out appreciating the sun and warmth after another harsh winter.
 Arguably the hottest (in terms of temperature and popularity) places to spend a summer day is at Bradford Beach right on the coast of Lake Michigan.
-Every summer, Bradford Beach is home to one of, if not the, most popular summer volleyball leagues in the Midwest.
+Every summer, Bradford Beach is home to one of, if not, the most popular summer volleyball leagues in the Midwest.
 With about 450 teams participating this summer over multiple days of the week and ranging in talent level, Bradford Beach volleyball has established itself as a premier summer night activity in Milwaukee.
-We spoke with the founder and CEO of Volley Life, the company that runs the league, Tomas Goldsmith, and discuss the popularity of volleyball in Milwaukee, his background as a professional volleyball player, and some unique talents you would not expect from him.
+We spoke with the founder and CEO of Volley Life, the company that runs the leagues at Bradford Beach, Tomas Goldsmith, to discuss the popularity of volleyball in Milwaukee, his background as a professional volleyball player, and some unique talents you would not expect from him.

 Being a professional volleyball player may not be all about talent.
 I mentioned to him that while observing 2 vs 2 matches at the beach, many of them seem to be at a very high level.
 What distinguishes the professionals we see on TV from the best at Bradford Beach?
 “You need to have the time and money to devote to traveling and training that a lot of players don’t have”, Tomas said.
 Many of those who are playing for fun at the beach simply cannot devote the time or money into training on a daily basis.
 To make it in professional volleyball it takes intense training and dedication.